 - Most marine species have not yet been recognized or named.
 A major effort is required to describe marine species, especially invertebrates and deep-sea organisms.

 - Of the marine species that have been described, some have been discovered to be several species, and others combined into single species.
 Thus, there are changes in the application of species names over time.
 A checklist of all current marine species names is not available but it is estimated that 230,000 have been described.
 Only about half of these names have been organized into global species checklists.
 OBIS includes distribution data on (a) many of these validated names and (b) additional names that remain to be organized into global species checklists.
-Thus, OBIS has some distribution data for about one third of the known marine species.
+Thus, OBIS has some distribution data for about half of the known marine species.

 - Some species distribution data are not available in any form, as they have not have been published nor made available for databases.